 Personnel Offices

 Office space must allow for social distancing.
 If the office space is unable to accommodate this, only one person can be in the office space at a time.
+If there are two or more people in an office, masks must always be worn.
 Meetings with other personnel and visitors must be held in the boardroom or other location where social distancing can be maintained.
 At the start of each day and as often as necessary [i.e. receiving visitors], employees are required to use the company provided cleaning wipes to disinfect their office space.

 Boardrooms